silas/rock/README.md

 ## Note

-These packages should be built using mock and the latest version of Fedora.
+* RPMs should should be built using mock and the latest version of Fedora.
+* debs should should be built using pbuilder or the included build.bash script and the latest version of Ubuntu

 ## License